 The final test was the translation of switch control structures from my IR, the JMP_E ITA statement.

-If you're interested in what the machine code looks like, you should peek at the test suite.
-The code coverage is impressively exhaustive, with about 80% of all functions and lines covered, according to llvm-lcov.
+If you're interested in what the machine code looks like, you should take a look at the test suite.

-As I begin to reflect, by far the most challenging section was designing the Intermediate Representation.
-Unlike other parts, its design was purely academic - there is no specification to follow.
-The last time I was in this position was when I needed to re-create left-recursion in a PEG grammar for work, for which I needed a Microsoft paper to complete.
+So far, the most challenging part has been designing the Intermediate Representation.
+Unlike other sections, its design was purely academic - there is no specification to follow.
+The last time I was in this position was when I needed to re-create left-recursion in a PEG grammar for work, for which I needed a paper from Microsoft to complete.

 I am very thankful for this lecture at Stanford - it gave me a lot of inspiration.
 Here is a snippet of the IR for the switch program above: